FelixKunzJr/MegaTapePunch/README.md

 ## Connect Arduino to PC (Input for mode 1/2)

-For both of the terminal you can use the Serial monitor built in the Arduino IDE to send input data.
-It is also possible to use the Terminal on linux/mac with the command "screen <port_name> <baud_rate>".
+For both of the terminal, you can use the Serial monitor built in the Arduino IDE to send input data.
+It is also possible to use the Terminal on Linux/Mac with the command "screen <port_name> <baud_rate>".
 Baud_rate is set to 9600 in this case.
-On windows Putty is the easiest software to connect via Serial Terminal.
+On Windows, Putty is the easiest software to connect via Serial Terminal.

 ## Connect Button (mode 3)
 To print text in mode 3, you need to connect a pushbutton to pin 52.
-The Button should be connectet to ground to pull the pin 52 low once pressed.
+The Button should be connected to ground to pull the pin 52 low once pressed.

-On line 90 (or somewhere in the ButtonMode() function) in the code you can set your prefered string which will be printed.
+On line 90 (or somewhere in the ButtonMode() function) in the code, you can set your preferred string which will be printed.